-Apparantely by going onto a third page and making a payment of $47.
+Apparently by going to a third page and making a payment of $47.

 (Erm, sorry… I won't be doing that!)

-She tells you that in a few months Explode My Payday will cost $5,000 but she's giving you special access because she wants you to be a beta tester to prove her system works before releasing it to the public.
+She says in a few months Explode My Payday will cost $5,000 but she's giving you special access now as a beta tester to prove her system works before she releases it to the wider public.

 How do you make money exactly?

 Meaghan Harper says you'll earn money through websites that have all been done for you and there's no effort required on your part to start generating commissions.

 She goes on to say the Explode My Payday magical super-duper software will automatically send traffic to these new sites from social media sites of yours like Facebook and Instagram.

 Before I leave the land of the fairies and start debunking this nonsense, there is ONE thing I like about Explode My Payday and that's their refund policy.